 I am not interested in having or adopting children but am open to a relationship with someone with a child or children.

 In addition to my paid work, I have also volunteered in less affluent schools and taught Judaica.
 This year I am developing programing to help students discern fake news from real news and "alternative facts" from facts.
-Last year, in addition to assisting with three voter registration drives and one get out the vote drive, I am helping to teach a class on democracy and equity at a university.
+Last year, in addition to assisting with three voter registration drives and one get out the vote drive, I helped teach a class on democracy and equity at a university.
 Sometimes I blog about net neutrality, copyright law and how to bridge the digital divide.

 In 2015, for fun, I wrote a children's picture book, which I commissioned an artist to illustrate.
 During 2014, I authored part of a history textbook (Big Bang to present) for work.